De La Salle Philippines

-De La Salle Philippines (DLSP) (incorporated as De La Salle Philippines, Inc), established in 2006, is a network of Lasallian educational institutions within the Lasallian East Asia District established to facilitate collaboration in the Lasallian Mission and the promotion of the Spirit Of Faith, Zeal For Service and Communion In Mission.
+De La Salle Philippines (DLSP) (incorporated as De La Salle Philippines, Inc), established in 2006, is a network of Lasallian educational institutions within the Lasallian East Asia District established to facilitate collaboration.
 There are currently sixteen Lasallian Educational Institutions in the Philippines.
 De La Salle Philippines replaced the De La Salle University System which was established under the presidency of Br.
 Andrew Gonzalez FSC in 1987 as a response to the rapid expansion of Lasallian educational institutions nationwide.
 De La Salle Philippines is a member of a network of over 1,100 Lasallian educational institutions in 80 countries.

-In line with the Lasallian Mission, the network holds various projects that improve educational communities for the youth, especially to those who are poor.
+The network holds various projects that improve educational communities for the youth, especially to those who are poor.
 Among these are the software training for indigenous peoples and the exhibit on people killed during the Philippine government's operations against illegal drugs.

 Historical background

 Early history

 The history of Lasallian education in the Philippines dates back to 1905 when the then Archbishop of Manila, Jeremiah James Harty, an alumnus of a La Salle educational institution in the U.S., appealed to the Superior General of the Institute of the Brothers of the Christian Schools (Fratres Scholarum Christianarum) - FSC for the establishment of a De La Salle educational institution in the Philippines due to the very small number of Catholic institutions at that time.
-Archbishop Harty's request was rejected at first due to lack of funds, however he would continue to appeal to Pope Pius X for the establishment of additional Catholic educational institutions in the country.
+Archbishop Harty's request was rejected at first due to lack of funds.
+However, he would continue to appeal to Pope Pius X for the establishment of additional Catholic educational institutions in the country.

-From March to June 1911, nine De La Salle Christian Brothers from Europe and the United States led by Brother Blimond Pierre FSC of France arrived in the Philippines.
+From March to June 1911, nine De La Salle Christian Brothers from Europe and the United States, led by Brother Blimond Pierre FSC of France arrived in the Philippines.
 Together on June 16, 1911, the Brothers established the first Christian Brother educational institution in the Philippines, De La Salle College, on Calle Nozaleda (now General Luna St.) in Paco, Manila.

-Because of increasing student population, the Brothers transferred the educational institution to its present location on Taft Avenue in the Malate district of Manila in 1921.
+Because of the increasing student population, the Brothers transferred the educational institution to its present location on Taft Avenue in the Malate district of Manila in 1921.